tomcat-dog-pig/FDSA-Net/README.md

 <img src="figures/result_LOLv1.png" width="500">
 <img src="figures/result_LOLv2.png" width="500">

-## 📝 Citation
+## Citation

-If you find our code, datasets, or paper useful for your research, please consider citing our manuscript submitted to **The Visual Computer**:
+If you find our work is useful for your research, please consider citing our manuscript submitted to **The Visual Computer**:

 ```bibtex
 @article{zhou2026fdsanet,